dragonlock2/JABI/README.md

 - USB
 - UART

 Microcontroller peripherals are made available over each interface via a custom basic RPC.
 Each interface listens for request packets and dispatches them to the appropriate peripheral.
+Multiple instances of each peripheral type is supported.
 The following peripherals are currently supported.

 - Metadata
 - CAN FD